inkVerb/VIP/501/Lesson-09.md

   - *New `input[type=text].piece` class (for editing text input)*
   - *New `.infopop`, etc classes (for `infoPop()` function)*

-*We need another JSON column on our tables...*
+*We need another LONGTEXT column to hold a JSON string...*

 | **22** :>